NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 cache-size-mb (*integer*) (default = 1024)
     Set the system cache size, in MB, for each process.

-dg-use-csm
-    Use the CSM model with DigitalGlobe linescan cameras (``-t dg``).
-No corrections are done for velocity aberration or atmospheric refraction.

 aster-use-csm
     Use the CSM model with ASTER cameras (``-t aster``).